chadb/chadb.github.io/_posts/2018-09-15-welcome-to-jekyll.markdown

 comments: true
 categories: ghdl
 ---
-## Our first job will be tooling up so I can compile and simulate VHDL.
+## Our first job will be tooling up so we can compile and simulate VHDL.

-While I teach for Doulos I can't afford the preferred tool of choice in the hardware world, [Modelsim](https://www.mentor.com/products/fv/modelsim/) so I'll be using [GHDL](https://github.com/ghdl/ghdl) an open source compiler and simulator for VHDL.
+While I teach part-time for Doulos I can't afford the preferred tool of choice in the hardware world, [Modelsim](https://www.mentor.com/products/fv/modelsim/) so I'll be using [GHDL](https://github.com/ghdl/ghdl) an open source compiler and simulator for VHDL.
 Another free choice is to use a Doulos sponsored product